 What we think

 The social care system is not fit for purpose and is failing the people who rely on it, with high levels of unmet need and providers struggling to deliver the quality of care that older and disabled people have a right to expect.
 These combine to place great pressures on families and carers.
+The Covid-19 epidemic has exacerbated many of these problems, including increasing levels of unmet need and further destabilised the already fragile care provider market.

 Politicians must be honest with the public about the shortcomings of the current system and the costs of reform.
 Our research shows that people have very little understanding of how social care operates and even less understanding of how it is funded.
 When given more detailed information about how social care works, they overwhelmingly agree that reform is needed.